 How to Knock in Your Cricket Bat?

-It’s important to cover all areas where the bat is likely to connect with the ball so you should start with the face.
-Begin with gentle tapping and then increase the force.
+It’s important to cover all areas where the bat is likely to connect with the ball so you should start with the face of the bat.
+Begin with gentle tapping and then gradually increase the force.
+Hit the bat firmly, but not too aggressively.

-Move on to the edges but do not apply excessive force here as this is where the wood can be at its most brittle.
+Move on to the edges of the bat but do not apply excessive force here as this is where the wood can be at its most brittle.
 Finally, move on to the toe of the bat and repeat the process.
+Do not hit the back of the bat.

 How do I Know When My Bat is Knocked-In?